elabftw/elabdoc/doc/backup.rst

     00 04 * * * bash /path/to/backup.sh
     or
-    00 04 * * * elabctl backup
+    00 04 * * * /path/to/elabctl backup

 This will run the script everyday at 4am.
+Make sure to write the full path to `elabctl` as it might not be in the `$PATH` for cron.

 How to backup a Docker installation
 -----------------------------------